enjalot/buzzdata_client/README.md

 You should get back a JSON object with your username in it, confirming that the key is yours and has authenticated properly.

+## Rate Limits

+The API currently limits the requests you can make against it hourly.
+If you need more requests than that, please contact us and we'll let you know.

+We have provided two response headers with each request to the API with Rate Limiting Information.
+They are returned from every API call.

+    X-RateLimit-Limit: 5000
+    X-RateLimit-Remaining: 4998

+`X-RateLimit-Limit` is your current limit per hour. `X-RateLimit-Remaining` is how many requests you have left.

 ## Downloading Data

 Before you can download data, you need to create a `download_request`.
 If successful you will be given a url to download the data from.

 POST https://buzzdata.com/api/:username/:dataset/download_request

+`:username` is your username: ex: 'eviltrout' `:dataset` is the short name (url name) of the dataset you are uploading to.
+For example: 'b-list-celebrities'

 POST Parameters: